 A 2014 study in Pediatric Exercise Science tested multi-directional heading in soccer players.
 They found a significant relationship between between header acceleration and neck strength, finding that greater impacts were sustained by those who had weaker necks.
 This also explains why girls are at greater risk than boys.
-The authors of the study suggested neck strengthening could be an important part of any head injury reduction/prevention program.
+The authors of the study suggested strengthening neck muscles could be an important part of any head injury reduction/prevention program.

 Think of a term that is becoming more common – repetitive injuries.
 We see this in working conditions that can result in conditions like carpal tunnel syndrome, neck and back pain.
 Now we can begin to understand how low levels of repetitive head injuries as seen in sports like soccer, boxing, football, martial arts, hockey and others can result in symptoms which are not necessarily evident at the time, but may accumulate over time to produce cognitive or brain dysfunction symptoms later in life.